 Students will be introduced to the study of religion as an aspect of social structure and social change.
 The course will examine sociological approaches to systems of belief based on classical and post-modern theorists and define the basic concepts which underpin contemporary debates about the role of religion in society.

-An understanding of key debates and sociological approaches to religion and belief.
+1. Demonstrate an understanding of key debates and the range of sociological approaches to religion and belief in modern Australian society.

-An ability to apply key concepts to contemporary debates about the role of religion in the contemporary world.
+2. Critically apply key concepts to contemporary debates about the role of religion in the contemporary global world.

 Theories about the relationship between religion and society:

 - Marx and the oppression of the proletariat